SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

   - Info: **Slash version available.** Posts our version of the legal stages.

 - **%starboardemoji** `<emoji>`
-  - Info: **Moderator only.** Changes the emoji used in our starboard.
+  - Info: **Slash version available.
+Moderator only.** Changes the emoji used in our starboard.
   - Example: `%starboardemoji :BowserFail:`

 - **%starboardthreshold** `<number>`
-  - Info: **Moderator only.** Changes the threshold for messages to appear on our starboard.
+  - Info: **Slash version available.
+Moderator only.** Changes the threshold for messages to appear on our starboard.
   - Example: `%starboardthreshold 5`

 - **%stats**